g0mb4/nmsd/README.md

 ## Explanation

-The mass-spring-damper model describes a 1-degree-of-freedom mechanical system consisting of a mass, a spring and a damper.
+The Mass-Spring-Damper model describes a 1-degree-of-freedom mechanical system consisting of a mass, a spring and a damper.
-The equation of the motion of the unforced system:
+The equation of motion of the unforced system:
 ```math
 m\ddot{x} + k\dot{x} + cx = 0
 ```